sequana/fastqc/README.rst

 Contribute & Code of Conduct
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To contribute to this project, please take a look at the [Contributing Guidelines](https://github.com/sequana/sequana/blob/master/CONTRIBUTING.rst) first.
-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/sequana/sequana/blob/master/CONDUCT.md).
+To contribute to this project, please take a look at the
+`Contributing Guidelines <https://github.com/sequana/sequana/blob/master/CONTRIBUTING.rst>`_ first.
+Please note that this project is released with a [Contributor `Code of Conduct<https://github.com/sequana/sequana/blob/master/CONDUCT.md>`_.
 By contributing to this project, you agree to abide by its terms.